waltroloson/twitterbot/README.md

 ```sh
 $ mongod --config /path/to/your/config/file/mongod.conf
 ```
+1. If at any step in this part you get into problems, carry out the following.
+..+Go back into the `mongod.conf` file and set the 'enableLocalhostAuthBypass' flag to 'true'.
+..+Restart the mongo instance as instructed above.
+..+Start up the mongo shell.
+..+Proceed again starting at step 4.
 1. Again enter the MongoDB shell by typing in the following in the command line.
 ```sh
 $ mongo
 ```
 1. Execute the following commands.
 ```sh
 use admin;